DIYBookScanner/spreads/doc/plugins.rst

 autorotate
 ----------
 Automatically rotates the images according to their device of origin.
-By default this means -90° for the left device and 90° for the right device, but this can be set to +/- 180° by specifying the :option:`rotate-inverse
+By default this means -90° for odd pages and 90° for even pages, but these can be set to arbitrary values by specifying the :option:`rotate-even<--rotate-even>` or :option:`rotate-odd<--rotate-odd>` options.
+You probably want to stick to multiples of 90°.

-<--rotate-inverse, -ri>` option.
+.. option:: --rotate-even

+   Change rotation for images from even book pages (default: 90°)

-.. option:: --rotate-inverse, -ri
+.. option:: --rotate-odd

-   By default, *spreads* will rotate your images either by +/- 90 degrees, depending on their device of origin.
-With this setting, you can switch these values, in case you scanned your book upside down.
-Often used in combination with the ``--first-page`` switch of the ``download`` command.
+   See above, only for odd pages (default: -90°)

 colorcorrect
 ------------